Film and Media Studies

 FMS 242 Pop Docs: Documentary Influence in Popular Media (4 Credits)

 Pop Docs examines how documentary techniques that originated in art house and experimental film have migrated into mainstream entertainment media.
-We’ll study popular forms of non-fiction media: true crime streaming series and podcasts, reality TV, YouTube vlogs, and other social media content.
-In doing so, we’ll ask: what core tenets of documentary work do these forms discard and retain?
+The class studies popular forms of non-fiction media: blockbuster documentary films, true crime streaming series and podcasts, reality TV, and documentary content on social media.
+What core tenets of documentary work do these forms discard and retain?
 How do these evolutions impact the ethics of recording real people and their lives?
 Why are audiences drawn to “reality” content, and how savvy are they about the distance between what appears on screen and the lived experience of those recorded?
-Prerequisites: FMS 150 or 237. {A}
+Prerequisites: FMS 150 or FMS 237. {A}

 Fall, Spring, Variable